apache/causeway-site/content/reference/services/command-context.md

-Title: CommandContext and CommandService
+Title: CommandContext

 The `CommandContext` service is a [request-scoped](../../more-advanced-topics/how-to-09-020-How-to-write-a-typical-domain-service.html) service that reifies the invocation of an action on a domain object into an object itself.
 This reified information is encapsulated within the `Command` object.

 By default, the `Command` is held in-memory only; once the action invocation has completed, the `Command` object is gone.
 The optional supporting `CommandService` enables the implementation of `Command` to be pluggable.
-With an appropriate implementation (eg the JDO implementation, described below) the `Command` may then be persisted.
+With an appropriate implementation (eg as provided by the `isis-command-module-jdo`'s [CommandServiceJdo](./command-service.html)) the `Command` may then be persisted.

 Persistent `Command`s support several use cases: